Compare insurance rates for popular sedans and find cheap insurance for your new car.

 An American-built car, the Chevy Cruze is not only affordable to buy, but also to insure.
 With a list price of $17,995 and an average annual insurance premium of $1,535, the Chevy Cruze is more than $3,000 cheaper to buy than the average sedan.
 If you’re considering a Chevrolet Cruze, start your search for car insurance with USAA and Progressive.

 The Ford Fusion is one of the most expensive sedans to buy — with a list price of $23,170, the Fusion costs $2,836 more to buy than an average sedan.
 But in terms of insurance, it’s near the middle of the pack.
-On average, a Ford Fusion will set you back $1,678 each year to insure.
+On average, this midsize car will set you back $1,678 each year to insure.
 But by selecting USAA, you can cut this average by over $500 per year.
 Nationwide comes in second, with a monthly premium of about $122.

 Although the cost of insuring a Hyundai Sonata is only a dollar different from the sedan group average, the Sonata's MSRP is over $2,000 higher than the group average.
 If you have your heart set on a Sonata and want to keep your overall cost of ownership as low as possible, consider USAA, Nationwide, or State Farm.